Last updated on October 21st, 2020 at 04:33 am

 - Where will you be using the oscilloscope more frequently?
 You have to consider the overall size of the equipment since it should fit into the intended space.
 For example, an oscilloscope for use in testing amplifiers will fit on a workbench but perhaps not when it’s used for testing vehicles.

 When you have answered these two all-important questions, you can make the first decision in choosing the right audio oscilloscope – analog or digital.
 Emphasis must be made that most oscilloscopes in the market today are digital storage oscilloscopes (DSOs) but many electronics engineers still use analog oscilloscopes.

 DSOs are portable, as well as offer users a wide range of features including intuitive user interfaces, storage and printing options, and high-resolution color displays.
 These also have the highest bandwidths and single shot ability, as well as provide precise on-screen measurements than their analog counterparts.

 There’s also the fact that DSOs can be fully integrated into ATE systems, thanks to their personal computer connectivity including USB ports and software.
-It’s relatively easy connect audio to oscilloscope because of these integration and connection options.
+It’s relatively easy to connect audio to oscilloscope because of these integration and connection options.

 But if you’re familiar with the analog layout and it’s something you’re comfortable using, then go for it.
 In the end, it’s the knowledge and skills of the user that matters more.
 With that being said, there are several features that must be considered when choosing an oscilloscope for audio testing purposes.

 This refers to the maximum signal frequency that can pass through the front-end amplifiers.
 Most manufacturers design their oscilloscopes to reach a specific Maximally Flat Envelope Delay (MFED), a type of frequency response that provides excellent pulse fidelity with as little undershoot, overshoot and ringing as possible.

 But keep in mind, too, that the MFED as a goal can only be approached but it cannot be completely met.
-As a general rule, choose an oscilloscope with a bandwidth at least five times higher than the maximum signal frequency to be measured.
+As a general rule, choose an oscilloscope with a bandwidth of at least five times higher than the maximum signal frequency to be measured.
 You may have to compromise, however, because high bandwidth oscilloscopes are more expensive.

 Related Article: Best Electronics Multimeter reviews